LamThanhNguyen/Managing-Product-Inventory/README.md

 The API provides the following endpoints:

 - **Product Endpoints:**
-  - `GET /products`:  Get a list of all products (with pagination and filtering options).
+  - `GET /products`:  Get a list of all products with pagination and filtering(name, category) options.
   - `GET /products/{id}`: Get details of a specific product.
   - `POST /products`: Create a new product.
   - `PUT /products/{id}`: Update an existing product.